-The South Texas Blood & Tissue Center (STBTC) invites you to offer your support for patients like Bella.
-Your blood donations are administered during chemotherapy to help replenish crucial blood cells lost during treatment.
-We encourage all eligible donors to help save the lives of patients by stopping by or scheduling your donation at any of our conveniently located donor rooms.
+We invite you to offer your support for Bella and patients like her.
+Your blood donations are administered during chemotherapy to help replenish crucial blood cells lost during treatment..

 The drive from Laredo to San Antonio takes about two and a half hours, but it felt like an eternity for Ray Sanchez and his wife.
 The couple’s 7-month-old daughter Bella was on a helicopter being flown from Laredo to Children’s Methodist Hospital in San Antonio.
 Bella, who was diagnosed with leukemia that day, was on her way to the hospital for lifesaving treatment while her parents drove as fast as they could.

 Ray, an Iraq war veteran, recalls never being as scared in his life.
 “I thought my baby was going to be gone once I arrived to the hospital,” said Ray.

 Bella remained in the ICU of Children’s Methodist Hospital for two weeks.
 Her long-term treatment included nine months of chemotherapy, steroids, spinal taps and blood transfusions.

 “I never thought we’d be looking at that.
 I never thought one of our kids was going to get that,” said Ray.